 We are just about there with oHR delivering resting HRV.
 Or at least it’s possible.
 This then means that all vendors should be able to deliver a good SLEEP offering based on sensible sleep-based HRV data.

-ie I suspect some mythical new tech is needed, although I think it’s called a chest strap 😉
+I suspect some mythical new tech is needed to boost accuracy, although I think it’s called a chest strap 😉

 In my mind, Garmin has mostly nailed this with Digital Elevation Maps (DEM) ie a map that has the known elevations of every square metre of the earth (or whatever the actual resolution).

 Couple that with algorithms that fine-tune by barometric-altimetry and GPS-altimetry and we’re there.
 Well, unless you’re on a steep cliff face or in a built-up area.
 But it’s great for nearly all of us, nearly all of the time.

 The problem is the cost and complexity of doing this for a smaller company. #BarrierToEntry.
 Those that care sufficiently about elevation (some cyclists) will probably just buy a Garmin, so is it worth new entrants trying to implement maps and DEM?
 If you implement maps you probably will want to implement routing at the same time and that is HARD.

 - GPS location – the watch measures the distance to several satellites and works out your elevation